mu-majid/SSR-React-Redux/README.md

       return <h1>Ops, page Not Found</h1>
     };
   ```
   * Note the `Renderer` function is the one that responsible for communicating the `staticRouterContext` to our components.

+## Visiting Protected Resources:

+  -